TOURIST OFFICE: A

 BUDAPEST OPERA HOUSE: Built in 1884 by Hungarian architect Miklos Ybl, very much influenced by the neo-Renaissance Wien Stadt Oper, the Budapest Opera House is widely regarded as one of the finest in Europe.
 Smaller than any other world class concert hall, this is nevertheless one of the most charming in the world.
 Hundred thousands tourists and opera aficionados come each year from round the world: sometimes just to see the frescoes painted by Karoly Lotz.
 Despite of Communism (which made the seats affordable for everybody) the Opera House always kept its quality in term of programs, musicians and singers.
 Of course, time when prestigious foreign directors like Gustav Mahler were hired to manage it is over.
 But the last concerts we could hear recently at the Budapest Opera House were very high standard.
 Richard Wagner, Mozart, but also national composers like Bela Bartok or the much venerated Ferenc Erkel (author of Hungary's anthem), are particularly well served.
 Blue Beard Castle (from Bartok) or Hunyadi Laszlo (from Erkel), though both quite hermetic to the non initiated melomaniac, are regularly at the program: this is worth the booking, as few opera houses in the world ever show those purely Magyar creations.
 Still cheap compared to the Western concert halls, mostly when reservation is done directly at the Opera booking office, the place is actually worth the trip.
 During the break, don’t forget to have a glass of Tokaji at the Buffet or on its terrace.
 Black tie is not necessary; but formal dress is kindly suggested.

-BUDAPEST SPRING FESTIVAL: Just like each year since decades, the Budapest Spring Festival (March 16th – April 1st , 2007) will open the musical season in Hungary with prestigious events and a remarkable street animation in Pest downtown (Vorosmarty square, Vaci street, River Danube banks...).
+BUDAPEST SPRING FESTIVAL: Just like every year since decades, the Budapest Spring Festival (April 10 - 26, 2015) will open the musical season in Hungary with prestigious events and a remarkable street animation in Pest downtown (Vorosmarty square, Vaci street, River Danube banks...).
 This event, attended by international melomaniacs and tourists alike, is not thematic: it is characterised by variety and abundance, by the concentration and juxtaposition of highly promising concerts, stage productions and exhibitions, involving the whole city; in contrast to festivals that are addressed to connoisseurs and concentrate on a single theme.

-Everything is given for the festival: famous orchestras, celebrated performing artists, world opera première, experimental dance, contemporary artists –including Farkas Kempelen’s chess-playing Turk.
-The Budapest Spring Festival 2007 will highlight chamber music: featuring the performance of rarely heard duos and trios, with evenings are devoted to rarely heard composers.
+Everything is given for the festival: famous orchestras, celebrated performing artists, world opera première, experimental dance, and contemporary artists.
+The Budapest Spring Festival 2015 will highlight chamber music: featuring the performance of rarely heard duos and trios, with evenings are devoted to rarely heard composers.
 Don't miss the concerts in the new Palace of Arts (wonderful design and acoustic), Budapest Opera House, Pesti Vigado, and Academy of Music.

 BUDAPEST SPA CITY: The abundance of medicinal waters in Budapest is unparalleled.
 A capital city featuring the highest number of medical thermal springs in the world, Budapest was granted the title of « Spa City » in 1934.
 The Celts and the Romans used the hot springs on the Buda side, and the name of Aquincum may also refer to the springs.
 (The name may be a derivation from the Celtic word for ‘water’, or from the Latin aqua quinque, ‘five waters’.)
 There is probably no other capital city on the globe with swimming pools and bathing halls dating back to the Turkish occupation and still in use today, with thermal spas irradiating the rich colours and forms of Art Nouveau and featuring one of the largest spas in Europe.
 Natural springs and wells in the territory of Budapest (a total of 118 different sources) provide up to 30,000 cubic metres of 21-76o C thermal water every day: mostly dolomitic water ranging from lukewarm karst to thermal hot water.
 Romans used 14 thermal spas, and a British traveller reported 10 spas in Turkish times (1669).
 There are 24 medical spas, public baths, indoor and outdoor swimming pools in the capital today, ten with a special medical capacity and therapeutic value.

-CITY & EXCURSION TOURS: Since 1996, this tour operator is ranked about the top best in Hungary in term of quality and level of services.
+CITY TOURS & EXCURSIONS BY CITYRAMA: Cityrama tour operator ranks about the top best in Hungary in term of quality and level of services.
 Featured for high-class operations, it cares about each detail.
-Those include airport pick-up by a luxurious air-conditioned car.
-Hungarian are proficient in term of gallantry: the ladies will receive welcome bouquet of flowers.
-After some rest at the hotel, a professional multilingual guide (all major languages are spoken, including Arabic and Japanese) will take them to a custom tailored tour 3 hour tour of Budapest.
-This is a standard package which gives an opportunity to see the city highlights.
-But, what we actually liked in CITY & EXCURSION TOURS, is this alternative to go "behind the scene" and explore areas not highlighted by the guidebooks.
+Those include airport pick-up by a luxurious air-conditioned van / minibus.
+Cityrama will take you to a fantastic tours of Budapest: this is the best opportunity to see the city highlights.
+But, what we actually liked in Cityrama, is this alternative to go behind the scene and explore areas not highlighted by the guidebooks.
 When choosing, up to your hobbies, tastes and age, a philatelic tour, a gourmet tour, a business opportunity tour or, why not, a retirement tour, you may be sure to see Hungary a much different way than anybody else visiting it with a group of tourists.
 But tourism isn't set apart: with recommended excursions to the Balaton lake (the Hungarian Sea), to the amazing Danube Bend and Visehrad, or to the Serb Szentendre artists’ village with its art galleries and splendid orthodox churches.
 Behind the scene again, visits to the Heviz hot water lake, or to the Eger and Tokaj wine regions are warmly recommended.
 They will give the traveller a true picture of this very unique country in Europe.
-Golf and horse riding are also available through CITY & EXCURSION TOURS.
+Private transfers, rent-a-bike and further options are also available through Cityrama